jamestq/fcc-backend-project/README.md

 <code>/api/user/:_id/logs?[from][&amp;to][&amp;limit]</code>

-A GET request returns the user along with their exercises
+A GET request returns a JSON object of the user along with their exercises:

     {
         username: "username",